Oh My God (Kaiser Chiefs song): Live performances

 When Ronson performed at the BBC Electric Proms in 2007, Allen had been the intended singer of the song but cancelled at the last minute.
 Rather than not perform the song, Ricky Wilson, who was performing with the Kaiser Chiefs the next day, stepped in.
 Ronson and Wilson performed the song again on the last Friday Night with Jonathan Ross of 2007, which also featured Candie Payne.
-Daniel Merriweather, who appears on Ronson's debut single "Stop Me" (and appears in the accompanying video), also has a cameo in this video.
+Ronson's band, Mark Ronson & The Business Intl continued to play the song, including in 2011, at Positivus Festival, Latvia, with singer-songwriter Rose Elinor Dougall taking Allen's place.
+This performance was more akin to the original.